Next-ITS/nextits.github.io/docs/parameters.md

     determines the minimum abundance a sequence must have across all samples.
     Any sequences with abundances below this threshold will be discarded, as sequences with very low abundances tend to be noisy.

+It's important to note that UNOISE was initially designed and optimized for Illumina data.
+Because of indel errors stemming from inaccuracies in homopolymeric regions, UNOISE might not work well with data that hasn't undergone homopolymer correction (more details at the [USEARCH web-site](https://www.drive5.com/usearch/manual/faq_unoise_not_illumina.html)).
+Therefore, when using UNOISE, ensure you activate both options by setting `--unoise true` and `--hp true` together.

 ### Sequence clustering